-Arriving at a research question is one of the most difficult and important steps of the research process.
+Arriving at a research question is one of the most challenging and vital research process steps.
 A good research question includes the details that define the research while leaving room to discover unknown details.
-Research questions should not only be answerable but they should also be compelling.
+Research questions should not only be answerable, but they should also be compelling.
 If you haven’t written a question that excites you, you’re doing it wrong.

 Keep it Tight

 Your research question should feel uncomfortably small.
 It should define a group of people at a certain point in time, a specific place, and a specific subject matter.
 A good research question should open a door for unexpected responses.
 Avoid research questions whose answers are yes or no.

 A Formula for Research Questions

 Writing effective design research questions isn’t magic.
 Like cooking, there’s a formula you can follow that will produce a pretty decent question.

 (question aim) (people) (location) (a measure of quality) (action) (product, service, or system in question) (so that…).

 How do Miami students living in Oxford prefer to learn about upcoming live concerts in the Cincinnati area so they get the best tickets?

 Now we’ll break it down into our recipe…